 Both cats and dogs can drastically impact wildlife.
 Cats are extremely good hunters and are thought to kill millions of birds and small mammals each year.
 Cats and dogs hunt for fun, not necessarily for food, and can be especially problematic if you are attracting wildlife to your yard.

 Keeping your cats indoors will also keep them safe from strays, diseases, and traffic.
 This idea is widely supported by veterinary, conservation, animal welfare, and scientific communities.
 For more information, visit the American Bird Conservancy's campaign Keep Cats Indoors!
-The Florida Fish and Wildlife Conservation Commission also has information on the effects that domestic cats have on wildlife, as well as an official assessment on the issue and an official policy.
+The Florida Fish and Wildlife Conservation Commission also has an official policy.

 Reduce Pesticide Use

 Anything you can do to reduce pesticide use in your yard will benefit wildlife.
 Most pesticides do not target one species or pest, but affect anything that comes into contact with the pesticides.
 By blanket-spraying your lawn, you are also killing beneficial insect species.
 Almost all wildlife species are connected to insects in some way.
 Even if they do not eat insects directly, their prey do!

 For more information about the alternatives to pesticides, visit Beyond Pesticides.